Liampronan/DualCameraKit/README.md

 # Limitations

+- The library works fully on-device only!
+Limited, non-camera use in simulator (including previews).
+  - Why?
+Because the simulator doesn't have access to camera.
+  - It runs in simulator & previews using mocked implementations for the cameras.
+The goal here is to allow you to integrate as much as possible using previews, for example, iterating on layouts.
+  - You should still test on-device as part of your full testing flow to ensure things work as you expect.
-- iOS only. iPad support is a future enhancement, other platforms only have one camera
+- iOS only. iPad support is a future enhancement.
+Other platforms only have one camera
-- This library works on-device only!
-Simulator (including previews) doesn't have access to camera.
-  - There's a TODO for simulator support via mocking

 # References